DEVELOPMENT TOOLS

 How to use it

-For project-wide refactoring, the CLI automatically detects your target Shopware version from composer.json and applies appropriate upgrade rules:
+For project-wide fixes, the CLI automatically detects your target Shopware version from composer.json and applies appropriate upgrade rules:

 Experimental: AI-powered Twig template upgrades